ranoya/poepalette/docs/poeinstance.md

 Poe Instance is a simple way to implement POE inside any website.
 You can see it [running here](https://poepalette.vercel.app/docs/poeinstanceexample.html).

-To implement POE Instance in your website, you can use the javascript code below, where _JSON_ is the URL of your links, _CSS_ is the URL for style customization (it's optional), and _plugins_ is the URL to include Plugins (also optional):
+To implement POE Instance in your website, you can use the javascript code below, where _JSON_ is the URL of your links, _CSS_ is the URL for style customization (it's optional), and _PLUGINS_ is the URL to include Plugins (also optional):

 ```html
 <script src="https://poepalette.vercel.app/poeinstance.js"></script>